isomerpages/mindef-sg101/_social-national-identity/case-studies/covid-19.md

 ---
 #### COVID-19

 In any crisis, we can either choose to band together, or draw apart.
-The COVID-19 pandemic and its consequences, termed “the crisis of a generation” by our Prime Minister Lee Hsien Loong, is no exception.
+The COVID-19 pandemic and its consequences, termed “the crisis of a generation” by PMLee Hsien Loong, is no exception.
 Let us examine some of these incidents to see what we can learn from them, to help us overcome future crises together.

 #### Blaming others in times of uncertainty